freesewing/freesewing/markdown/org/docs/designs/bob/needs/en.md

 ---
-title: "Bob the Bib What You Need"
+title: "Bob the Bib: What You Need"
 ---

 To make Bob, you will need the following: